aasthadave9/Advanced-Physical-Design-Using-OpenLANE-Sky130/README.md

 ![slack at end of sta via openroad - for typical corner](https://user-images.githubusercontent.com/86701156/124453238-ce45fb80-dda4-11eb-8b32-de78c261cc76.PNG)

-One may also check how the timing gets affected if clock buffer are replaced.
+One may also check how the timing gets affected if clock buffers are replaced.
 Below, clkbuf_1 was replaced:
 ![altering clk buf_list to exclude buf_1 (assign2)](https://user-images.githubusercontent.com/86701156/124453733-49a7ad00-dda5-11eb-8039-dcb19372469b.PNG)

 ## Day 5: Final steps in RTL2GDS